mlhartme/stool/main/documentation.md

     stool history

-to see the Stool commands executed for your stage.
+to see the Stool commands executed for the current stage.

 You can get help with